carbonsrv/carbon/README.md

 # About
-This is a go Webserver that is using Lua for dynamic content, either with no configuration in a plain serve-pwd-config, running every .lua that gets accessed.
+This is a go Webserver that is using Lua for dynamic content, either with no configuration in a plain serve-pwd-config, running every .lua that gets accessed, configured using a lua script or just command line flags.

 # Usage